TuyetKimTran/Masterthesis/index.md

 - myPersonality was a Facebook App allowing users to participate in psychological research by filling in personality questionnaires they don't share data anymore : " In 2018, we decided to stop sharing the data with other scholars.
 Maintaining the data set, vetting the projects, responding to the inquiries, and complying with various regulations had become too burdensome for the two of us. "  [link](https://sites.google.com/michalkosinski.com/mypersonality)

+## Other Notes
+- personality prediction similar to emotion prediction difference but personality is more diverse therefore more difficult
+- not so many datasets available.
+For prediction personality the most datasets came from competitions.
+- most paper based on apparent personality analysis, not the true personality of the individuals